-- People are not asked to input any personal data in the app. - Any data than can be associated to an individual is deleted and anonymised at first opportunity (refer to Figure 1 and Figure 6) - Mobile numbers are only transferred to the App backend for people who tested positive and want to receive and 'Authorisation Code'. - The use of a "decentralised" model for the contact tracing function allows phones to process data on a phone to generate close contact warnings locally without having to upload personal identifiable data to a centralised server. - IP address data that is included in all internet traffic between the app and app backend is not logged and terminates at the API Gateway stage (network load balancer) and is never sent onwards to the application layer.
+- People are not asked to input any personal data in the contact tracing function part of the app. - If you need a self-isolation certificate the minimum amount of data needed to do this is temporarily collected by the app.
+This data is deleted once your selfisolation certificate is sent by email. - Any data that can be associated to an individual is deleted and anonymised at first opportunity (refer to Figure 1, Figure 3b and Figure 6) - Mobile numbers are only transferred to the App backend for people who tested positive and want to receive an 'Authorisation Code'. - The use of a "decentralised" model for the contact tracing function allows phones to process data on a phone to generate close contact warnings locally without having to upload personal identifiable data to a centralised server. - IP address data that is included in all internet traffic between the app and app backend is not logged and terminates at the API Gateway stage (network load balancer) and is never sent onwards to the application layer.
 This prevents inadvertent or otherwise recombination of IP address data with any payload data sent by the app to the app backend. - The retention period for all personal data is set out in Section 5.2.3 of this document and has been carefully examined to be only as long as is necessary for the fulfilling of its purpose. - Cross pollination of personal data between the primary functions of the app is not performed, and each of the functions can be used without the use of the others.